agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

    - Model
    - Serial number
 6. Follow the specific connection instructions for your sensor type.
-7. Once connected, assign the sensor to a field.
+7. Once connected, assign the sensor to a Fields.
 8. Position the sensor on the map to record its exact location.

 ### Sensor Placement Guidelines